exercism/cpp/exercises/concept/ellens-alien-game/.docs/introduction.md

 They have the same name as the `class` and do not have a return type.
 A class can have several constructors.
 This is useful if you do not always have a need to set all variables.
+Sometimes you might want to keep everything at default but change the `name` variable.
+In the case of a significant Wizzard you might want to change the damage as well, so you need two `constructors`.

 ```cpp
 class Wizzard {